chovanecm/snow-script-sync/README.md

 # Snow-scripts-sync

 Snow Script Synchronizer is a tool helping developers to write code for the [ServiceNow](http://www.servicenow.com) platform.
+It was created to accommodate the author's current needs, it is not well documented and can generally be described as a code hell.

 Current version: 0.2.1 (alpha)

 This tool downloads scripts from a ServiceNow instance to a local directory, allowing using IDE of own choice to take advantage of code autocompletion, code navigation and documentation etc.
+It can also upload a list of files back to the instance.

 ## Installation
 Download the latest version from